 Here are ways to brainstorm business names for your photography services:

 - Play with foreign languages - Use a word with a significant meaning.
 For example, go with the word fotografo — meaning photographer in Portuguese.

 - Match your audience - Learn more about your target audience.
 Then, choose a relatable name.

 - Ask for feedback - Make a list of 20 people.
 Then, let them share their thoughts.

-And of course make sure that the name hasn't been copyrighted and that the domain name is available as are the social channels you'll use to promote your photography business.
+And, of course, make sure that the name hasn't been copyrighted and that the domain name is available, as well as the social channels you'll use to promote your photography business.

 Step 4: Decide on a Business Structure